Incoterms

 What are Incoterms?

-The International Commercial Terms, or Incoterms, are a registered trademark of the International Chamber of Commerce (ICC) and were first issued in 1936 and were last updated in 2010.
-The latest version of Incoterms 2020 will come into force on January 1, 2020.
-Incoterms are used so that buyers and sellers can agree uniformly on the most important terms and obligations relevant to the contract.
-In this context, Incoterms are primarily intended to regulate the manner of delivery of goods.
+The International Commercial Terms, or Incoterms for short, are a registered trademark of the International Chamber of Commerce (ICC) and were first published in 1936 and last updated in 2010.
+The latest version of the Incoterms 2020 comes into force on January 1, 2020.
+Incoterms are used so that buyer and seller can agree on the most important contract-relevant conditions and obligations in a uniform manner.
+The Incoterms are primarily intended to regulate the method of delivery of goods.

 What are the main functions of Incoterms?